forseti-security/forseti-security/_docs/howto/deploy/dev-setup.md

 - A GCP organization.
 - A GCP project (in above organization) for Forseti Security with billing enabled.
-- The ability to assign roles on the Organization IAM policy of your organization.
+- The ability to assign roles on your organization's Cloud IAM policy.

 ## Setting GCP infrastructure